cjayrans/mlops-v2/documentation/deployguides/deployguide_ado.md

 ### Deploy Azure Machine Learning Infrastructure
 ---

-The first task for your ML project is to deploy Azure Machine Learning infrastructure in which to develop your ML code, define your datasets, define your ML pipelines, train models, and deploy your models in production.
+The first task for your ML project is to deploy Azure Machine Learning infrastructure in which to develop your ML code, define your datasets, define your ML pipelines, train models, and deploy your models in dev.
 This pipeline deployment is typically managed by your IT group responsible for ensuring that the subscription is able to create the infrastructure needed.
 The infarstructure is created by executing the Azure DevOps deploy-infra pipeline.
 Before doing this, you will customize environment files that define unique Azure resource groups and Azure ML workspaces for your project.

 To do this, go back to **Repos** and your ML project repo, in this example, `taxi-fare-regression`.
+Start by creating a branch for your ML project rep (`taxi-fare-regression`), called `dev`.
+Switch to your `dev` branch.

 You will see two files in the root directory, `config-infra-prod.yml` and `config-infra-dev.yml`.

    <p align="center">
             <img src="./images/ado-new-mlrepo.png" alt="Complete ML repo" />